oer4sdi/OER-DataAccessVia-OGC-API-Features/README.md

 - Content managament systems such as [Wordpress](https://wordpress.com/) with "H5P" plugin installed

 Simply download just the H5P file, upload it to one of the environments and use it from there...
+Alternatively you can use the Document "OER-DataAccessVia-OGC-API-Features.pdf" from the PDF folder which has the same content.

 ### Open License